nikocapp56/Active-Directory-Deployment-in-Azure/README.md

 <h3> 2️⃣ Promote DC to a Domain Controller </h3>

-This establishes the server as the central point for managing users, devices, and security within the network.
+This establishes the server as the central point for managing user accounts, security policies, and authentication across the domain.

 <img width="300" alt="9" src="https://github.com/user-attachments/assets/dfb0af6e-65a0-4ac9-b0ab-2f6d18ed5be1" />
 </p>